Las Vegas ballpark pitch revives debate over public funding for sports stadiums - KESQ

 Last month, Lombardo’s office introduced the stadium financing bill with less than two weeks left in the legislative session.

-The bill would provide up to $380 million in public assistance, partly through $180 million in transferable tax credits and $120 million in county bonds, which are taxpayer-backed loans, to help finance projects and a special tax district around the stadium.
+The bill would provide up to $380 million in public assistance, partly through $180 million in transferable tax credits and $120 million in county bonds — taxpayer-backed loans, to help finance projects and a special tax district around the stadium.
 Backers have pledged the district will generate enough money to pay off those bonds and interest.

 The A’s would not owe property taxes for the publicly owned stadium and Clark County, which includes Las Vegas, also would contribute $25 million in credit toward infrastructure costs.

-The Legislature has until Monday, when the session adjourns until 2025, to push through the stadium and film proposals, although the possibility of a special legislative session looms.
+The Legislature has until Monday, when the session adjourns until 2025, to push through the stadium and film proposals, though the possibility of a special legislative session looms.

 Both proposals are far from a done deal as lawmakers prepare to vote.